Complete transparency with three active-passive-coupled optical resonators

-To capture the main physical picture, we will consider that the gain rate $\kappa_{2}$ quickly saturates to a constant value during the system evolution to a stability, so that the gain rate $\kappa_2$ can be treated as a constant.
-In addition to the previous studies on the relevant effects (see e.g., Refs. \cite{He2018prl,sature1,sature2,sature-nonreciprocal,sature3}), the properties of the gain saturation with a real-time $\kappa_{2}(t)$ in the current scenario, together with the associate gain noise effect \cite{gain-noise,sature4} which can be neglected in experiments \cite{ex-pt1}, are discussed in Appendix A. Then the effective Hamiltonian in Eq.
-(1) leads to the following dynamical equation of the operator mean values $a_{i}(t)=\langle\hat{a}_{i}(t)\rangle$:
+To capture the main physical picture, we will consider a constant net gain rate $\kappa_{2}$ while the system is driven by a transmitted field.
+In addition to the previous studies (see e.g., Refs. \cite{He2018prl,sature1,sature2,sature-nonreciprocal,sature3}), the effect of gain saturation with a real-time $\kappa_{2}(t)$ during the system's dynamical evolution [like the process in Fig. 1(b)], together with the associate gain noise effect \cite{gain-noise,sature4} which can be neglected in experiments \cite{ex-pt1}, is discussed in Appendix A and D. Then the effective Hamiltonian in Eq.
+(1) leads to the following dynamical equation of the mean modes $a_{i}(t)=\langle\hat{a}_{i}(t)\rangle$ ($i=1,2,3$):

 with $\vec{\textit{\textbf{v}}}=(a_{1},a_{2},a_{3})^{\mathrm{T}}$, $\vec{\textit{\textbf{v}}}_{in}=(\sqrt{2\kappa_{ex}}\varepsilon_{p}e^{-i\omega_{p}t},0,0)^{\mathrm{T}}$, and